Winning in MEA’s perishables market: Fresh ingredients for food retail success

 Rising demand for new food categories

-In SSA, levels of economic development vary widely across the MEA region, with profound effects on food consumption patterns.
+Across both MEA and SSA regions, levels of economic development vary widely, with profound effects on food consumption patterns.

 DHL found that in countries such as Iran and Morocco, growing consumer preferences for packaged staple products and the steady spread of modern retailing drive food retail.
 But in more mature markets, such as Turkey and the GCC countries, high disposable incomes and a growing number of young, urbanized professionals interested in food trends create distinct patterns.